ALShum/Retsly/README.md

 # Retsly

-Retsly is an R interface to the Retsly API.
-This code is an extension of code I wrote during the zipcode2015 hackathon.
+R bindings to get data from the Retsly API.
+More information about the Retsly API here: https://rets.ly/docs/platform.html

-More details coming soon.
+## Installation
+Install with `devtools`.
+If you don't have devtools, install it using `install.packages("devtools")`.
+After you have devtools installed you can install the Retsly package using: `devtools::install_github("ALShum/Retsly")`.

+## Basic functionality